JuliaDynamics/DiscreteEvents.jl/docs/src/examples/postoffice/postoffice.md

-# A Post Office
+# Post Office

-Let us begin with an everyday story: there is a small post office with one clerk serving the arriving customers.
-Customers have differing wishes leading to different serving times, from `1 - 5 minutes`.
-We have to add a little variation to serving times counting for variation in customer habits and clerk performance.
-The arrival rate of customers is about 18 per hour, every `3.33 minutes` or `3 minutes, 20 seconds` on average.
+There is a small post office with one clerk serving the arriving customers.
+Customers have differing wishes leading to different serving times, from 1 - 5 minutes.
+We have a little variation in serving times due to variation in customer habits and clerk performance.
+The arrival rate of customers is about 18 per hour, every 3.33 minutes or 3 minutes, 20 seconds on average.
 Our post office is small and customer patience is limited, so queue length is limited to 5 customers.

 We have provided 10% extra capacity, so our expectation is that there should not be too many customers discouraged for long waiting times or for full queues.

 ![post office](PostOffice.png)

-Let's do a process-based simulation using [`Simulate`](https://github.com/pbayer/Simulate.jl).
+Let's do a process-based simulation using `Simulate`.
 We need

 1. a source: all the **people**, providing an unlimited supply for customers,
 2. **customers** with their demands and their limited patience,
 3. a **queue** and
 4. our good old **clerk**.

-First we must load the needed modules, describe a customer and define some needed helper functions.
+First we must load the needed modules, describe a customer and define some helper functions:

 ```julia